 We received feedback from 172 participants across 34 countries, with the US, Spain, Germany, Australia, and Great Britain being the most represented.

-Nearly 70% of the respondents shared that they are feeling positive or somewhat positive about the future of AI in education, and community members emphasised that transparency, human oversight, and clear guidelines should underpin the use of AI in delivering genuine learning experiences.
+Nearly 70% of the respondents shared that they are feeling positive or somewhat positive about the future of AI in education, and community members emphasized that transparency, human oversight, and clear guidelines should underpin the use of AI in delivering genuine learning experiences.

 When asked about the most popular ways to integrate AI into Moodle, the survey group identified study assistants for students, predictive analytics (e.g., identifying students at risk) and creating or modifying content to be more accessible, engaging and inclusive.